jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       growing up in public housing raised without my father around.

-      I hope that with these lessons, you'll be better able to make it through any personal hardships, trials, or tribulations that you are facing.&nbsp;
+      I hope that with these lessons, you'll be better able to overcome any personal hardships, trials, or tribulations you face.&nbsp;

       If you don't have any immediate challenges, I hope this guide helps you